ChrstphrHll/npc_gen/students/Brahm Delmuth.md

   int: 14
   str: 15
   wis: 14
-track: Exploration
-trait: I'm rude to people who lack my commitment to hard work and fair play.
-trait1: Exuberant
-trait2: Conservative
 year: 8
+guild: Fiesn
+partyID: 79
 ---
 # Brahm Delmuth
 ---
 ### Description
 - 8th year Half-Orc Paladin in Fiesn
-- curly lighter blonde hair that's kept back by a green headband, Brown eyes, and Pale Green skin
+- curly lighter blonde hair that's kept back by a green headband, Amber eyes, and Pale Green skin
 - Is Exuberant and Conservative, and has Stoicism as their ideal

 ### Organizations